What is Social License to Operate?

 This leads to more stable projects, fewer disruptions, and better outcomes for both organizations and communities.

-Social licence is not something you secure once.
-It is built through actions, relationships and trust.
+Social license is not something you secure once.
+Community acceptance is negotiated daily through the actions of organizations and how those actions affect trust.

 See our impact